jirastopwatch/jirastopwatch.github.io/index.md

 ---
 title: Jira StopWatch
+subtitle: Not more timetracking... just easier timetracking...

 author:
   - Y. Meyer-Norwood

 keywords:
   - Jira
   - StopWatch
   - Jira StopWatch

+abstract-title: Jira StopWatch Wiki
 abstract: |
   This is the new home of the documentation previously hosted on http://jirastopwatch.com, which is sadly no longer maintained.

+description: |
+  Jira StopWatch is a desktop tool for recording time spent on different Jira issues.
+  It is fully integrated with Jira, for automatic fetching issues and submitting worklogs.
+  And it is open source!
 ---

 # Welcome to the *Jira StopWatch* wiki!